derekgreer/blog/_posts/2011-12-19-solid-javascript-the-openclosed-principle.md

 As an added benefit to this refactoring, we were able to eliminate the need for an AnswerType enumeration and we were able make the choices array a requirement specific to the choiceQuestionCreator interface.

-The refactored version of the view object can now be cleanly extended by simply extending new questionCreator objects.
+The refactored version of the view object can now be cleanly extended by simply adding new questionCreator objects.

 Next time, we’ll discuss the third principle in the SOLID acronym: The Liskov Substitution Principle.